tusharf5/tusharsharma.dev/content/posts/2022-06-03/index.md

 (fn: T, args: Parameters<T>)
 ```

-So, Typescript will be aware of the type of our `fn` parameter.
+So, Typescript will be aware of the type of our `fn` parameter stored in the `type` variable **T**.
 The second parameter is `args: Parameters<T>` where we are using a TS utility type called `Parameters<T>` What this does is it extracts the parameters type of a function.
 Read more about it [here](https://www.typescriptlang.org/docs/handbook/utility-types.html#parameterstype).

 Now since we’ve assigned our T type variable to the first parameter (which is a function), `args: Parameters<T>` basically means whatever the `Parameters` type of the first parameter is, assign that type to this second parameter.